Spartronics4915/developers_handbook/introductory_programming/git_intro/git_fundamentals.md

 # Git Fundamentals

 This section covers the basics of setting up the git environment and the most commonly used commands.

 - [Install the latest version of git for your computer](https://www.git-scm.com/downloads)
   - Simply click on the link for your operating system to download the installer
   - Follow the instructions to install the package
+    - When prompted to choose an editor, choose `nano` for now.
   - Optionally [install GitHub's desktop GUI client](https://desktop.github.com/)
 - If you don't already have one, [sign up for a free GitHub account](https://www.github.com)